zhimingluo/MovingObjectSegmentation/README.md

 For the CDNet dataset, we upload the result to [CDNet](http://changedetection.net/) for evaluation.

-And the SBMI dataset, we compute the evalutaion metrics by using the code provide by [CDNet](http://changedetection.net/).
+And the SBMI dataset, the evalutaion metrics were computed by using the code provide by [CDNet](http://changedetection.net/).